Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiments and Results

 \subsection{Ablation Studies and Discussions}

-To build intuition around the behavior and the observed performance of the proposed method, we further investigate the following aspects of our approach in multiple ablation studies: (i) the impact of the Bregman divergence network on the quality of representation; (ii) the number of $\kappa$ subnetworks; (iii) robustness of our algorithm in invariance to augmentations and transformations.
-Further analysis about the combination of loss functions and training behavior is available in the Appendix. \\
+To build intuition around the behavior and the observed performance of the proposed method, we further investigate the following aspects of our approach in multiple ablation studies: (1) the number of $\kappa$ subnetworks, (2) robustness of our algorithm in invariance to augmentations and transformations, (3) analysis of contrastive divergence loss and hyperparameters, and (4) analysis the impact of the Bregman divergence network on the quality of representation.

-\textbf{Impact of Bregman divergence network on quality of representations} We visualize the representation features using t-SNE with the last convolution layer from ResNet-18 to explore the quality of learned features using our proposed method.
-Figure~\ref{fig:tsne} compares the representation space learned by our proposed method (a) and SimCLR (b).
-As depicted in Fig.~\ref{fig:tsne}, our model shows better separation on clusters, especially for classes 2, 4, 6, and 7. \\

 \textbf{Number of $\kappa$-subnetworks} We trained $\kappa$ individual deep neural networks on top of the embedding space.
 The input of each network was similar but they parameterized with different weights and biases.
 Here, we provide more details regarding our classification experiments by considering different $\kappa$.
-Fig.~\ref{fig:ksubnets_ablation} shows the performance in term of top-1 accuracy for CIFAR-10 and Tiny ImageNet~\cite{le2015tiny}.
+Fig.~\ref{fig:ksubnets_ablation} compares the performance in term of top-1 accuracy for CIFAR-10 and Tiny ImageNet~\cite{le2015tiny}.
 Based on quantitative results shown in Fig.~\ref{fig:ksubnets_ablation}, the performance improves in both CIFAR-10 and Tiny ImageNet datasets by increasing the number of subnetworks ($\kappa$) until a certain point, then it starts dropping possibly due to over parameterization.
 With a small $\kappa$, the performance of our network is more similar to contrastive loss.
-For example in case of CIFAR-10 shown in Fig.~\ref{fig:ksubnets_ablation}, when $\kappa = 10$ our performance is almost 90\% and the performance is increased to 92.9\% for larger $\kappa$ ($\kappa = 150$).
-This shows training our network with a correct number of $\kappa$ can learn a better representation of data.
+For example in case of CIFAR-10 shown in Fig.~\ref{fig:ksubnets_ablation}, when $\kappa = 10$ our performance is around 90\% and the performance is increased to 93.2\% for larger $\kappa$ ($\kappa = 150$).
+This shows training our network with a correct number of $\kappa$ can lead to a better representation of data.
 Table~\ref{table:lineareval:k} compares the performance of our method with Cilingir et al.~\cite{cilingir2020deep}.
-Based on reported results in Table~\ref{table:lineareval:k}, the performance of the divergence learning framework depends on the representation feature space while our method significantly outperforms deep divergence. \\
+Based on reported results in Table~\ref{table:lineareval:k}, the performance of the divergence learning framework depends on the representation feature space while our method significantly outperforms Deep Divergence ~\cite{cilingir2020deep}. \\